panditanvita/MovieBot-aka-Chappie/README.md

 next day as well, and tie that into our knowledge base)
 - if user chooses a theatre with only one possible showtime, add showtime as well
 - displaying movies should also show the showtimes
+- make sure movie address with single letters doesn't match to input with single letters, like M S nagar should match to 's'
 - if only a single option is given, ask for confirmation and use it as req -adding an option to select More info if the length of information returned is too much
 ***